-In your first three years, you’ll live in one of 26 residence halls on the Foggy Bottom and Mount Vernon campuses.
-You can choose your room based on costs, hall amenities, location and even select roommates through GW’s iHousing program.
+In your first two years, you’ll live in one of 26 residence halls on the Foggy Bottom and Mount Vernon campuses.
+You can choose your room based on costs, hall amenities, location and even select roommates through GW’s housing application process.
 Room styles vary per hall and include multi-person units, singles, studios, suites and some apartment-style rooms with kitchens.

 Through our affinity housing you can live in groups of like-minded students who share the same passion for sports, literature, film and more.
-Our academic residential communities — such as the Women’s Leadership Program and the Politics and Values Community — integrate critical thinking into residential life.
+Our living-learning communities — such as the Women’s Leadership Program and the Politics and Values Community — integrate critical thinking into residential life.

 All new buildings and major renovation projects at GW are constructed to meet current accessibility standards, and all shuttles serving GW routes are designed to meet ADA accessibility guidelines and requirements for safe and secure transportation.

 Dining at GW